cameronenfuego/cameronenfuego.github.io/_posts/2017-12-23-deconstruction-advent.md

 ![](https://cdn-images-1.medium.com/max/1200/1*YRxAcHtcZQGgDl_ybrfZSw.jpeg)

 I don’t know your connection or experience with the Advent season, but I can’t say that I’ve ever really celebrated it in a concerted way.
 I haven’t intentionally engaged in any observance of Advent.
 This year is a little different.
-I’ve sort of fallen into Advent as I see it.
+I’ve sort of fallen into Advent as I see it.<!--more-->

 I’m not sure I can articulate whether or not engaging in the deconstruction oft the foundations of one’s life during Advent has been a positive experience.
 I can tell you that I understand creative tension in a way that I never could before and tension for me begins to get at the heart of Advent — as well as deconstruction.